jlrosenberg/Get-In-My-Belly/api_spec.md

 ```

 ### POST api/v1/ingredients
 Create a new ingredient.
 This will 403 if the user is not logged in, and will 500 if an ingredient exists with the same name already.
+Names are not case sensitive, so if an entity with the name of "flour" exists in the database, then a POST request with the name "Flour" will be rejected.
 ```json
 {
   "path":"api/v1/ingredients",